robogeek/sqlite3-key-value-data-store/README.md

 # Key/Value store for SQLite3, with data search features

 The `sqlite3-key-value-data-store` package is primarily a key/value store.
+It runs on top of SQLITE3, and is meant to be used in-memory (`:memory:`).

-Like KVS packages it has `put`, `get`, and `delete` methods that work with a simple _key_ to add/retrieve/delete a _value_.
+Like other KVS packages it has `put`, `get`, `update`, and `delete` methods that take a simple text _key_ to add/retrieve/update/delete a _value_.
 The _value_ is treated as, and stored as, JSON.

-In addition, searches can be done on fields in the _value_ field.
-The `find` method can be used to search for items by making comparisons on JSON fields.
+The additional feature of interest is the `find` method allowing MongoDB-like searching on the JSON data.
+This relies on SQLITE3's built-in JSON capabilities.
+Selector objects are converted, on the fly, into SQL WHERE clauses testing JSON fields.

+Comparison to related packages:

+* KeyV is a typical key/value store.
+    * Its API supports `get`, `set` and `delete` methods.
+    * It supports multiple back-end storage engines.
+    * It is an excellent choice if your needs are limited to set/get/delete values using a key.
+* PouchDB is a light-weight database that can serve as a key/value store and it can run in apps on mobile devices.
+    * It has the `get`, `set`, and `delete` methods of a key/value store.
+    * It supports synchronization to CouchDB for data persistence.
+    * It supports a MongoDB-like `find` method, if you install the `pouchdb-find` plugin.
+    * But, there are many strage quirks to the API, and on Node.js it brings in a lot of stale LevelDown-related packages that generate security warnings.

 # Install and usage